arslansD/Computer-Organization-Final/README.md

 <img src="logo.png">

-This project was created as a mid-term project for Alatoo International University.
+This project was created as a final project for Alatoo International University Computer Organization & Architecture class.

 <pre>
 Name: Arslan Sultanbek uulu